They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Key competencies will vary from company to company, and from role to role.
 Trainee teachers won’t need precisely the same skill-set as those applying to the Foreign Office Intelligence Service – but there will almost certainly be a cross-over.

 Some organisations will be explicit about the competencies they want to see throughout your application, such as Teach First.
-If an organisation isn’t specific about the competencies it wants to see exemplified at interview, chances are they’ll be looking to see a selection of the below:
+If an organisation isn’t specific about the competencies it wants to see exemplified at interview, chances are they’ll be looking to see a selection of the below through their competency questions:

 This list isn’t exhaustive.
 When preparing for a competency based interview, be sure to scour the job description and employer’s website which will often detail the key skills and core competencies required for a role.